Dr Suparna Mitra

 Research interests

-The majority of my research involves applying metagenomics and metatranscriptomics to medical sciences, especially the complex gut microbiome which is a major potential reservoir for antimicrobial resistance genes that may be selected for and/or transferred to potential pathogens.
-In medical studies, longitudinal observations (time series data) are particularly important, but remain uncommon, rather than single or before/after treatment results.
-The former has much greater power to identify key, patho-physiologically/functionality relevant microbiome changes (taxonomy), as opposed to the consequences of such alterations.
+The majority of my research at University of Leeds (UoL) involves applying metagenomics and metatranscriptomics to medical sciences, especially the complex gut microbiome which is a major potential reservoir for antimicrobial resistance genes that may be selected for and/or transferred to/between potential pathogens.

 Qualifications